rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  inquisition
  they are not.

-To the degree church has been separated from state, the church has been free of the corrupting influence of the state.
+To the degree a church has been separated from state, that church has been freed of the corrupting influence of the state.

 The same, it would seem, is true of money.